The York County Conservation District is pleased to announce a funding opportunity for farmers and private landowners in York County, Pennsylvania.

-The Chesapeake Bay water quality has degraded to a poor condition and, despite extensive restoration efforts, the poor water quality has continued.
-This necessitated the U.S. Environmental Protection Agency (US EPA) to establish a “pollution diet” for the Bay, called a Total Maximum Daily Load (TMDL).
-The pollution diet, or TMDL, identifies pollutant reductions from major sources of nitrogen, phosphorus and sediment that are needed to restore the Bay and sets pollution limits to meet water quality standards established for the Bay and its tidal rivers.
+Water quality in the Chesapeake Bay has degraded to a poor condition and, despite extensive restoration efforts, the poor water quality has continued.
+This required the U.S. Environmental Protection Agency (US EPA) to establish a “pollution diet” for the Bay, called a Total Maximum Daily Load (TMDL).
+The TMDL identifies pollutant reductions from major sources of nitrogen, phosphorus, and sediment that are needed to restore the Bay and sets pollution limits to meet water quality standards established for the Bay and its tidal rivers.

-The District is encouraging landowners to implement priority Habitat Improvement Projects listed below.
+The District is encouraging landowners to implement priority Habitat Improvement Projects.
 Priority funding will be given to projects that include forested stream buffers of at least 50 feet in width and wetlands creation projects.
-In addition, projects that provides long term protection and/or maintenance (through deed restrictions, conservation easement or other maintenance protection) are preferred.
-The District will seek to leverage the Exelon HIP Funds with other funding sources and will work with government and non-government organization to implement habitat improvement projects.
+In addition, projects that provide long term protection and/or maintenance (through deed restrictions, conservation easement, or other maintenance protection) are preferred.
+The District will seek to leverage the Exelon HIP Funds with other funding sources and will work with government and non-government organizations to implement habitat improvement projects.

 If you are interested in learning more about the program click on the guidelines below or contact the District staff listed.

-For more information about ag-related BMPs, contact Mark Flaharty, Ag Resource Conservationist at 717-755-2966 ext.
-106 or e-mail email@example.com.
+For more information about ag-related BMPs, contact Mark Flaharty, Ag Resource Conservationist at 717-840-7430 or e-mail email@example.com.

-For more information about other habitat improvement BMPs, contact Gary R. Peacock, Watershed Specialist, at 717-840-7687 or e-mail firstname.lastname@example.org.
+For more information about other habitat improvement BMPs, contact Emily Neideigh, Watershed Specialist, at 717-840-7430 or e-mail firstname.lastname@example.org.

 Mail Applications to: